vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 MM MMA J
 22-Oct-2007
 29-Oct-2007
 For very low wind speeds,[^19] wind turbines do not have enough wind to turn at all and sit still at zero output.
 Furthermore, a turbine is rated at some maximum power output, which occurs at some moderately high wind speed,[^20] beyond which the generator risks damage-like "redlining" a car's engine.
-When the wind climbs above this maximum- rated speed, the turbine is pegged at its maximum power-no longer following a v3 relation and deliberately twists its blades21 to be less efficient as the wind speed grows so that it maintains constant (maximum) power output.
+When the wind climbs above this maximumrated speed, the turbine is pegged at its maximum power-no longer following a v3 relation and deliberately twists its blades21 to be less efficient as the wind speed grows so that it maintains constant (maximum) power output.
 When the wind speed becomes large enough to endanger the turbine, it will twist its blades parallel to the wind to allow the air to pass without turning the rotor at all, so that it no longer spins while it "rides out" the high winds.[^22]

 [^18]: Capacity factors for wind are smaller than for hydroelectricity due to wind being more variable than river flow.
-Figure 12.6: One month of wind generation from a 20 MW wind farm, illustrating the intermittent nature and why capacity fac- tors are low [^76].
-The facility saturates at maximum power late in the month, self- limiting to avoid damage to the turbines. ©2010 Springer.
+Figure 12.6: One month of wind generation from a 20 MW wind farm, illustrating the intermittent nature and why capacity factors are low [^76].
+The facility saturates at maximum power late in the month, selflimiting to avoid damage to the turbines. ©2010 Springer.

 [^19]: . less than about 3 m/s; called the "cut-in" velocity